OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Replace `TODO 3a` with the following code.
 About this code, note:

     * If multi-factor authentication is required by the Microsoft Graph resource and the user has not yet provided it, Azure AD will return "400 Bad Request" with error `AADSTS50076` and a **Claims** property.
 MSAL throws a **MsalUiRequiredException** (which inherits from **MsalServiceException**) with this information.
-    * The **Claims** property value must be passed to the client which should pass it to the Office application, which then includes it in a request for a new access token.
+    * The **Claims** property value must be passed to the client which should pass it to the Office application, which then includes it in a request for a new bootstrap token.
 Azure AD will prompt the user for all required forms of authentication.
     * The APIs that create HTTP Responses from exceptions don't know about the **Claims** property, so they don't include it in the response object.
 We have to manually create a message that includes it.
 A custom **Message** property, however, blocks the creation of an **ExceptionMessage** property, so the only way to get the error ID `AADSTS50076` to the client is to add it to the custom **Message**.
 JavaScript in the client will need to discover if a response has a **Message** or **ExceptionMessage**, so it knows which to read.
     * The custom message is formatted as JSON so that the client-side JavaScript can parse it with well-known JavaScript `JSON` object methods.